 How many volunteers does Laura's House have?

-We have 418 volunteers providing 12,462 hours (dollar value of $335,481.00) in the following departments and areas: Events, Resale Store, Administration, 24-Hour Hotline, Case Management, Emergency Shelter Coordination, Childcare, Board of Directors, Clinical Internships, Pro Bono Attorneys, Legal Advocacy, and Women's Guild.
+In 2017 we had a total of 475 volunteers providing 14,823 hours (equivalent to $357,827.22 in the following departments and areas: Special Events, Resale Stores, Administration, 24-Hour Hotline, Case Management, Emergency Shelter Coordination, Childcare, Board of Directors, Clinical Internships, Pro Bono Attorneys, Legal Advocacy, and Women’s Guild.

 What is the annual budget of Laura's House?

 How does Laura's House receive funding?